English calamity: Use as propaganda

 The rescued pupils were taken to Freiburg on Saturday, where the Hitler Youth organised a leisure programme to keep them occupied.
-It was not until Sunday that most of them learned of the death of some of their fellow pupils, The German Reich also managed the return journey of the survivors to England and the transfer of the dead with military honours and a personal wreath in the name of Adolf Hitler.
+It was not until Sunday that most of them learned of the death of some of their fellow pupils.
+The German Reich also managed the return journey of the survivors to England and the transfer of the dead with military honours and a personal wreath in the name of Adolf Hitler.

 Before that, a memorial event was staged for the benefit of the German and British public.
 A press photograph in which members of the Hitler Youth held "honour guard" at the coffins of the "fallen heroes and mountain comrades" was also printed in several English daily newspapers.
 In the following years the Hitler Youth revered the students who died in the accident as "fallen mountain comrades" who had given their lives in the fight for peace and international understanding.

 Reactions

-Jack Eaton, the father of the deceased Jack Alexander Eaton, did not believe the official account.
+Jack Alexander Eaton's father did not believe the official account.
 He travelled to Freiburg several times after the accident, traced the route, interviewed witnesses, reconstructed the events and found confirmation of his suspicions.
 In a written statement, which he distributed publicly as an appeal to bring Keast to justice, he summarised his investigations and accused Keast of having put the group of students in a hopeless situation out of ambition and recklessness, and of having ignored local advice not to attempt the hike out of disdain for the Germans.
 His statements were politically undesirable and found little attention, especially since they also blamed the tour operators and school management.
 Eaton publicly stated that Keast was his son's murderer and pursued him incessantly.
 The parents of the other victims did not join Eaton's protests.